How to Download Images from Google Docs3 Easy Methods to Save Images from a Google Document in 2024

 That’s it—you’ve successfully downloaded your image to your computer using Google Keep.

-You can save as many images as you’d like into Google Keep and download each one, the same way.
+You can save as many images as you’d like into Google Keep and download each one similarly.

 An Important Note About Image Copyright

-The images you have in a Google Doc could very well be copyrighted and not a best practice for your use.
+The images you have in a Google Doc could be copyrighted, which is not a best practice for your use.

-If you don’t know the source of your image—or whether you have permission to use them—make sure you only download those images for your own personal use and not on your blog, social media accounts, website, or anywhere else online.
+If you don’t know the source of your images—or whether you have permission to use them—make sure you only download those images for your personal use and not on your blog, social media accounts, website, or anywhere else.

-For more about copyright, plus help sourcing great images, check out my guide on best practices for using images on your blog.
+Check out my guide on best practices for using images on your blog for more about copyright and help sourcing great images.

 Conclusion: Download Your Images from Google Docs Today

-Like a lot of things, it’s easy to save an image from Google Docs when you know how.
-While Google could (and probably soon will) make it easier and more obvious, it’s still very quick to get your images out of Google Docs and onto your computer.
+Like many things, it’s easy to save an image from Google Docs when you know how.
+While Google could (and probably soon will) make it easier and more apparent, it’s still speedy to get your images out of Google Docs and onto your computer.

-All three of the above methods should work for you: why not give each of them a try to see which one you prefer?
+All three of the above methods should work for you: why not try each of them to see which one you prefer?
 They should take just seconds—certainly no more than a couple of minutes—so you’ve got nothing to lose.

-One final tip before you go: The images you’ve got stored in Google Docs probably won’t be optimized for use on the web.
+One final tip before you go: The images stored in Google Docs are probably not optimized for use on the web.

 Planning to use your Google Docs as images on your website or blog?

-This keeps your website running fast—which can improve its search engine optimization (SEO), meaning you’ll rank higher in organic Google search results (and other search engines to boot).
+This keeps your website running fast—which can improve its search engine optimization (SEO), meaning you’ll rank higher in organic Google search results (and other search engines).

 Hi I'm Ryan Robinson